 Acts uses the Greek word for “continued steadfastly” six times in this book (Acts 1:14; 2:42, 44; 6:4; 8:13; 10:7).
 The idea is to adhere or devote to.
 The church gave unremitting care to four godly practices.
 The Greek word for “continued steadfastly” carries the idea of to pay persistent attention to something.
 The Greek grammar shows the ongoing nature of what they were persistent about (periphrastic construction): the apostles’ doctrine and fellowship.
 This group of believers focused on what they were doing; they never lost sight of what was important to them.
 First and foremost, they were diligent about learning the apostles’ doctrine.

 Every church needs four least common denominators.

-The least common denominator of church functions are the four listed in this verse: 1) the study of God’s Word, which is the Apostle’s doctrine, 2) fellowship with other believers in the local church, 3) sharing communion together, and 4) they prayed together.
+The least common denominator of church functions are the four listed in this verse: (1) the study of God’s Word, which is the apostles’ doctrine, (2) fellowship with other believers in the local church, (3) sharing communion together, and (4) praying together.
 Without these priorities, the church is powerless.

 Biblical churches are marked by apostolic teaching from God’s Word, engaging fellowship with God’s people (Jn 13:34-35), participation in the Lord’s Supper and fellowship in homes, and prayers—both public and private.